Moving to France with Children

 All sorts of questions arise when you start investigating this possibility, and that’s why we’re planning a range of articles for our blog to help families with kids get their move to France right.

-Things like language, schooling, healthcare, the reality of getting work, setting up a business, support mechanisms and missing the family are all likely to be high on your “worry” list right now and while we can’t take those away, we can certainly give you lots of information that’ll help you make an informed decision that’s right for your family.
+Things like language, schooling, healthcare, the reality of getting work, setting up a business, support mechanisms and missing the family are all likely to be high on your “worry” list right now, and while we can’t take those away, we can certainly give you lots of information that’ll help you make an informed decision that’s the right one for your family.

 Moving to France with Babies or Toddlers

-Having a baby can be an emotional time; a period when everything in life is viewed through tired eyes and even the simplest of tasks can seem like an uphill struggle.
+Having a baby is always an emotional time; a period when everything in life is viewed through tired eyes and even the simplest of tasks can seem like an uphill struggle.
 Irrespective of all this, there are plenty of families who decide to move to France with small babies or toddlers.

 The things that concern them are typically isolation, childcare and language skills.
-If you’re planning to move to France with babies or toddlers, over the next few weeks, we’ll be talking about the childcare options available in France and giving you some insight into what you can do to quickly integrate and make friends.
-We’ll also talk about the healthcare system and insurance in France, which, to be fair, impresses most Brits who move to this country.
+If you’re planning to move to France with babies or toddlers, over the next few weeks we’ll be talking about childcare options available in France and giving you some insight into how to quickly integrate and make friends.
+We’ll also talk about the healthcare system and insurance in France, which, to be fair, impresses most foreigners who move to this beautiful country.

 Moving to France with Young Children